Everything You Need to Know About Obamacare Cost Assistance For 2022

 - More than 250% FPL = 70% Actuarial Value

-NOTE: For more information see a the 2021 Actuarial Value Calculator.
+NOTE: For more information see the 2022 Actuarial Value Calculator.

 NOTE: Actuarial values are subject to change each year, the % numbers above may be adjusted before open enrollment.

-- For 2021, your maximum deductible is the same as the out-of-pocket maximum.
+NOTE: For 2022, your maximum deductible is the same as the out-of-pocket maximum.

-TIP: See Notice of Benefit and Payment Parameters for 2021 for final levels.
+NOTE: See Notice of Benefit and Payment Parameters for 2022 for final levels.

 NOTE: The minimum deductible, which is the minimum deductible your High Deductible Health Plan must have after cost assistance.